calderete/the-cult-of-life/pages/text/chapters/the_hunt.md

 All of that oddness could not explain their behavior now...they had locked down that city in which Zemo's ship the _Sera Freedom_ had landed, the captain had ordered all hands back to prep to flee if needed...regardless of items unsold which he ordered left on the landing deck.
 Some rookie corsairs might think the captain dumb or cowardly...to them he would say, if he cared to say it, "that is the only way a rogue corsair could live as long as the captain...and being prepared to run lightly in space is always wise..."...if he cared to say it.

 On the bridge they watched their sensor monitors as the _Dereese_ fleet massed above their homeworld, the captain ordered Zemo to tap into the surveillance feeds and find out what has happening.
-Zemo went to his station and worked quickly, the _Dereese_ did not have a mind for security and he hacked their surveillance network with ease.
+Zemo went to his station and worked quickly, the _Dereese_ did not have a mind for security and he was able to assume an trusted identity with ease.
 "I'm through" Zemo said through his translator "look in the western continents..." the captain ordered.

-Zemo started going through feeds...they were not organized in any way many were dead static...some were of warehouses, some on streets...all seemed normal.
+Zemo started going through feeds...they were not organized in any way many were dead static...some were of warehouses, some on streets.
 Zemo cycled through hundreds of feeds...warehouse after warehouse...some common areas, and more dead signals.
 At almost his two hundredth feed reconnect Zemo saw something strange, the feed was from a tower overlooking a market area, uniformed soldiers were herding the shopping crowd and clearing the market. "captain, you should see this" as the captain walked over the wail of sirens from outside began building and reached its crescendo when the captain looked over Zemo's shoulder to see what the found.

-At the end of one of the streets that the soldiers were herding the citizens into, a panic broke out.
-A pink mist rose and the panic became a  visible wave as it moved through the crowd.
-In the center street and then into the soldiers, a commander could be seen organizing them into a line.
-After a few seconds the captain had seen enough.
-"FULL POWER TO THE ENGINES NOW!! take off NOW!!" the captain roared, everyone obeyed quickly and wordlessly as the fusion powered hyper thrusters spun up.
+At the end of one of the streets that the soldiers were herding the citizens into, a panic broke out, Zemo could hear desperate screams through the audio feed while at the end of the street what looked like a fine pink mist began roiling into the crowed.
+Zemo watched as the panic became a visible wave moving through the crowd until the street was a surge of _Dereese_ running for their life.

+After a few seconds the captain had seen enough and roared "FULL POWER TO THE ENGINES NOW!! take off NOW!!", everyone obeyed quickly and wordlessly as the fusion powered hyper thrusters spun up.
 Strapped in at his station Zemo watched on unbelievably.

-As the mist spilled into the street, horrified and screaming _Dereese_ disappearing into it.
-Sometimes Zemo thought he could see them being pulled in or lifted slightly just before vanishing, their faces going from horror to mortal pain.
-As it got closer the mist seemed to contain glints of metal that appeared and disappeared, behind the mist was a scene of bloody slaughter.
+The mist continued its wispy march into the street while horrified and screaming _Dereese_ found themselves pulled into it, their faces going from horror to mortal pain.
+As the mist front got closer Zemo it unveiled a scene of bloody slaughter behind it.

-It was total carnage, _Dereese_ body parts and pink blood were everywhere, the stone street drained away the blood forming reverse tributaries of a river fed by piles of death.
-Sometimes the blood appeared to dance in time with flickers before splashing or failing like sticky rain.
+It was total carnage, _Dereese_ body parts and pink blood were everywhere, the stone street drained away the blood forming reverse tributaries fed by piles of death.
+As Zemo's mind began to grasp what he was seeing, he though he could see blood jumping and dancing in time with shiny flickers before falling like sticky rain.
 Something was tearing the _Dereese_ to pieces and leaving no survivors.

-"I think something invisible is out there" Zemo said, as the thrusters fired and Zemo was pushed into his seat, even .
+"I think something invisible is out there" Zemo said, as the thrusters power up and Zemo was pushed into his seat, he felt the need to say.
 "Derehm help us"

 The cockpit of the _Sera Freedom_ lit up in blinding white ""